 Wurster Park can be accessed from three sides.
 The park address on West Madison Street will direct you to the north entrance which has free street parking.
 There is a park entrance point to the east at the corner of Third Street and West Mosely Street.
 The south park entrance is located off of the Edgewood Place cul-de-sac.
-Be sure to follow all posted parking signage regarding street parking as there are limited parking options at these entrances.
+Be sure to follow all posted parking signage about street parking as there are limited parking options at these entrances.
 There is a 500 foot paved path on an incline that connects all the entrances and many of the park amenities.

-The park is located near several other city parks including Eberwhite Nature Area to the west and Allmendinger Park to the south.
+The park is located near several other city parks, including Eberwhite Nature Area to the west and Allmendinger Park to the south.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map